 For most backpackers, San Jose is more of a travel hub than it is a destination.
 I found San Jose to be pretty chill in comparison to other Central American capital cities.

 To be honest, San Jose can’t really be avoided as you move about the country.
 Many parts of the country can be accessed from buses departing the main bus station.
 The “Coca-Cola” bus terminal as it is called is located in a sketchy neighbourhood.
-You shouldn’t experience any problems; however, keep an eye out for pickpockets and scammers.
+You shouldn’t experience any problems in San Jose; however, keep an eye out for pickpockets and scammers.

 If you have a day or two to kill in San Jose, I recommend heading to the Avenida Central area.
 This busy boulevard makes for a good base to explore the downtown area, shops, restaurants, and museums.